slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ## Working Set APIs

 Working Set APIs have been migrated from DocumentManager.
 Some of these will APIs will continue to exist in DocumentManager to maintain backwards compatibility.
+These have the same functionality as in previous versions of Brackets except they will take a paneId to identify which pane's working set to work on.

-Most of the Working Set APIs will take these special constants for paneId:
+Most of the Working Set APIs will take one of these special constants for paneId:
 ```text
 ------------------------+-----------------------------------------------------------------------------------------------------
 Constant                | Usage